adienthu/xyzreader/README.md

+# XYZ Reader
-## A sample app developed using Material Design as part of the Udacity Android course.
+Demos the application of Material Design principles to a feed reader UI.
+Built as part of the Udacity Android Course.

+## Prerequisites
+- Android SDK v24
+- Android Build Tools v23.0.3
+- Android Support Library v24.0.0